benber86/curve-blog/content/posts/gho-users/index.md

 # Takeaways

-- GHO borrowers make up 10% of AAVE v3's borrowers
+- GHO borrowers make up 10% of AAVE v3's borrowers.
+- GHO growth following the borrow cap increases in Q2-Q3 2024 was driven by capital from existing users more than by new users.
-- Half of GHO borrowers are new users who had never interacted with AAVE before
+- Half of GHO borrowers are new users who had never interacted with AAVE before.
+- These new users are less likely to borrow other assets.
+They are also less sticky than other AAVE borrowers.
+- Half of GHO borrowers go on to borrow GHO again.
-- Staking incentives reduced outflows to stablecoins by 25%
+- Staking incentives reduced outflows to stablecoins by 25%.
-- GHO Users are twice more likely to be engaged in other DeFi protocols than regular AAVE v3 users
+- GHO Users are twice more likely to be engaged in other DeFi protocols than regular AAVE v3 users.
+- Liquidations are slightly less prevalent with GHO loans than with established stablecoins such as USDC and USDT.
+- The health factor of GHO borrowers does not differ significantly compared to borrowers of other assets.
-- GHO Users are wealthier and more experienced compared to other borrowers
+- GHO Users are wealthier and more experienced compared to other AAVE v3 borrowers.

-# Introduction
+# Introduction & Methodology

+_This article is a collaboration with [Llama Risk](https://www.llamarisk.com/research/explainer-series-gho-stablecoin) and will provide the basis for a future comparative study of GHO and crvUSD_

+[GHO](https://docs.gho.xyz/) is a decentralized and overcollateralized stablecoin launched by AAVE in 2023.
+This article looks at the product's growth, the flows of GHO within the DeFi ecosystem, the impact of incentives, and the specificities of GHO users.
+We aim to understand who the GHO users are, how they differ from other AAVE users, and what insights can be drawn about their behavior and impact on the ecosystem.

+While GHO is technically minted rather than borrowed, we will nonetheless use the terms "borrow" and "borrowers" when referring to minting and minters.
-Definition of GHO users as users who have borrowed GHO.
+We define GHO users as individuals or entities who have borrowed GHO at one point.
 We do not take into account the lifetime of the loan unless otherwise specified, this means that users who minted GHO and repaid their loans are still counted as users.
-While this may include contracts, they only account for a small fraction (5.6%) of minters.
+Our definition of users includes smart contracts, however, they only account for a small fraction (5.6%) of minters.
-Unless otherwise indicated, we do not count holders of the GHO token as users.
+We do not count holders of the GHO token who never minted it on AAVE as users.

-Data pulled on Sept.
-4th and for ethereum mainnet unless otherwise indicated.
+Unless otherwise specified, our analysis is solely for the Ethereum mainnet based on data collected on September 4th, 2024.
+Data is sourced from the [AAVE v3 subgraphs](https://github.com/aave/protocol-subgraphs/tree/main/src), a [subgraph tracking GHO transfers](https://github.com/benber86/gho_token_subgraph) built for the purpose of this study, third party data providers ([Debank](https://debank.com/), [Moralis](https://moralis.io/), [Arkham](https://platform.arkhamintelligence.com/)) or directly from a node.

 # Growth & User Acquisition

-GHO launched about a year ago in July 2023.
+GHO launched a year ago in July 2023.
 The product gathered over 500 unique users and $20 million of outstanding loans in its first month.
 A year later, it is in the [top 20 of stablecoins](https://www.coingecko.com/en/categories/stablecoins) by market capitalization and has over 2000 users.

 In September 2023, a [$35 million cap was introduced](https://governance-v2.aave.com/governance/proposal/308/) to better manage the protocol's risk exposure.
 It only took a couple of months for the cap to be filled.
-As the two charts below demonstrate, the cap subsequently strongly tempered user growth.
+As the charts below demonstrate, the cap subsequently strongly tempered user growth.
 While the crypto market saw strong growth in Q4-23 and Q1-24, that same period saw the number of unique GHO users stall.

+The restraint on growth was seen as necessary to [restore and ensure the stability of the peg](https://www.llamarisk.com/research/explainer-series-gho-stablecoin) which had fallen below $0.98 shortly after the product's launch and remained there until the end of 2023.
+With limited incentives to hold onto GHO, new mints necessarily put downwards pressure on the peg.

 <script src="../../js/gho-users/new-users-chart.js"></script>
 <script src="../../js/gho-users/debt-chart.js"></script>